 Price: Mid-Range

-If the region needed a poster child for its new brand of creative, bold, yet honest cooking, then it knows where to look.
-Casa Toni offers thoroughly modern interpretations of Riojan cuisine, while its sister restaurant, Toni Tradicional, provides more crowd-pleasing and recognizable fayre.
+If the region needed a poster child for its new brand of creative, bold, honest cooking, it knows where to look.
+Casa Toni offers thoroughly modern interpretations of Riojan cuisine, while its sister restaurant, Toni Tradicional, provides a more crowd-pleasing and recognizable fayre.
 Executive chef Asier Santamaria applies contemporary gastronomic techniques to seasonal produce with spectacular results; however, the menu sensibly offers more traditional dishes to keep the purists happy.
 Start with their signature prawn carpaccio, followed by the utterly divine salt cod with Riojan and Pil-Pil sauce, and finish with the incredible red wine ice cream and red fruit jus – just a snapshot of this kitchen’s flair and imagination!
-The setting is suitably modern: a stylish brightly lit space with an army of well-trained staff.
+The setting is suitably modern: a stylish, brightly lit space with an army of well-trained staff.
 And what of the wine, you may ask?
 The list is long, varied, and naturally highly biased toward local wines with expensive single-vineyard cuvees and affordable options by the glass.
 Open Tuesday – Saturday for lunch and dinner.

 Calle San Agustin 2, Haro, La Rioja